-From our affiliate program’s perspective, there were two goals for our participation: networking with potential affiliates and other affiliate managers and learning new actionable strategies from the industry leaders.
+From our partner program’s perspective, there were two goals for our participation: networking with potential affiliate partners and other partner managers and learning new actionable strategies from the industry leaders.
 In this article, we will try to both evaluate the event in relation to these goals and point out the most useful insights from the sessions we attended.

 Networking with other marketers

 In terms of networking, the platform had a chat in the sidebar where all participants could interact with each other and post questions for the speakers.
 There was also a separate chat room for discussions and a search feature where you could look for other attendees and send them networking requests.
 You could also add filters and search for specific types of affiliates, for example bloggers or influencers.